home-assistant/home-assistant.io/source/_integrations/mochad.markdown

 ---
-title: "Mochad"
+title: Mochad
-description: "Instructions on how to integrate Mochad into Home Assistant."
+description: Instructions on how to integrate Mochad into Home Assistant.
 ha_category:
   - Hub
   - Light